serversideup/amplitudejs/README.md

 ### Public functions

-AmplitudeJS has a few public functions available for you to call when needed.
+Amplitude.js has a few public functions available for you to call when needed.
 Most of these relate to the building and using of visualizations (see next section), but there are a few that can help with development.